Geotab/sdk/src/software/guides/go-device-logging.md

 #### Odometer
 It is often important in fleet management to track a vehicle's odometer.
 While Geotab strives to report data as frequently and on as many vehicles as possible, this is not always possible.
 As a workaround, Geotab provides three types of Odometer StatusData.
 It is important to distinguish between the three in order to utilize them appropriately.

-###### Odometer Manipulators:<br>
-Odometer Factor:<br>
-Used as a multiplier to correct raw odometer.
-As default this is set to 1 and can only be changed via the API.
-This variable is rarely used.

-Odometer Offset:<br>
-Value added to the last read raw odometer to correct the odometer value at time of API call, or as displayed in MyGeotab.
-Odometer Offset = Odometer Adjustment - Last odometer reading on the Vehicle Edit page.

 ###### Odometer Status Data: <br>
 DiagnosticOdometerAdjustmentId:<br>
 This is calculated 2 ways based on whether the vehicle is reporting ECM Odometer or not.